m e n u

 "Yes, I am," Peter promptly contradicted.
 "I'm absolutely reraright - what's the problem?"

 The lil man wasn't easily convinced, but eventually came out with the news that a series of coincidences had released an energy field with enough power to supply entire parts of the world - or destroy them.
-"I got a little bit myself, otherwise I wouldn't be able to move around without buttons.
+"I got a little bit myself, wouldn't be able to move around without buttons otherwise.
 And the problem?
-The problem is: how and where can we channel this energy without causing piles of shards and before other not-so-nice people like you and me and Lola and Doug find it and do whatever they want with it - have I made myself clear enough or do you need a dictionary with the new spelling and instructions for use including pictures in titaten languages?"
+The problem is: how and where can we channel this energy without piles of shards and before other not-so-nice people like you and me and Lola and Doug find it and do whatever they want with it - have I made myself clear enough or do you need a Camembert dictionary with the new spelling and instructions for use including pictures in fifaforty languages?"

 "And this energy field," Peter turned his Geybey skeptically, "is in here?"

 "Pfff," Xammy said scornfully.
 "Soooooo much power in a peewee thing?
-It would have gone poof by now or someone would have found it.
-It's been split up a bit and hidden in the last few levels so it can't be seen from the outside - do you realize how many sisasuper Geybeys there are in the whole world?
+It would have gone poof! by now or someone would have found it.
+It's been split up a bit and hidden in the last few levels so it can't be found or seen from the outside - do you realize how many sisasuper Geybeys there are in the whole world?
 Unfortunately, a few dollar-eyed and others are looking like crazy, but haven't come to us yet, as we're actually meant for kids like Pooh and you.
-Anyway, only few make it to the last purple levels - and these are not adults, they're too stupid."
+Anyway, only few make it to the last purple levels - and they are not adults."

-That was plenty to think about.
+That was plenty of material.
 In the evening, Peter left his Geybey in his mattress, he had to think: had he been dreaming, hallucinating?
 And if not: truth or lie?
 And if true, what was to be done?
 This was a big sort of thing, he would have to look for allies: who else had a Geybey and was not too grown up to believe and participate...?
 And fell asleep over it.

 * * * * *